Python tracer getting started guide↑

 Prerequisites↑

-Add the tracer import statement↑
+Add a tracer import statement↑

 - Navigate to a directory where you have write permissions.